 Unlike the results of traditional surveys, which bring you lots of numbers and little context, asking these survey-style questions during a test gives participants a chance to explain WHY they are providing the negative or positive feedback.
 Their answer often concisely highlight certain problems areas on the site and might also highlight confusing areas.

 They make it easier to share study results with others

 While clips and notes can be powerful illustrations of usability issues, supplementing your qualitative findings with charts and graphs can provide "big picture" information in an easily digestible way.

-Multiple Choice - This question type is great for collecting responses that are categorical.
+Multiple choice - This question type is great for collecting responses that are categorical.
 Multiple choice survey questions should be written with care so that participants aren't forced to give an answer they don't agree with.
-Its also useful in situations where you might want the user to choose from a pre-determined set of responses, instead of letting them come up with their own verbiage.
+Its also useful in situations where you might want the participant to choose from a predetermined set of responses, instead of letting them come up with their own verbiage.